 Adaptive inline banner

-Adaptive inline banners are a flexible format of banner advertising, providing maximum efficiency by optimizing the size of the ad on each device.
+An adaptive inline banner is a flexible banner ad format that ensures maximum efficiency by optimizing ad size for each device.

-This ad type lets developers set a maximum allowable width and height for the ad, though the optimal ad size is still determined automatically.
-To select the best ad size, built-in adaptive banners use the maximum height rather than the fixed height.
-That provides room for improving performance.
+With this ad type, developers can set the maximum allowable ad width and height, and the system determines the optimal ad size automatically.
+To choose the best ad size, adaptive inline banners use a maximum height instead of a fixed one.
+This helps improve performance.

-This format is typically used in feed-based apps or where keeping the primary focus on the ad is acceptable.
+Typically, this format is used in feed-based apps or contexts where it's acceptable to focus user attention on ads.

 Appearance

-This guide shows how to integrate an adaptive inline banner into an Android app using the Jetpack Compose extension.
-In addition to code examples and instructions, it provides recommendations on using this ad format and links to additional resources.
+This guide covers the process of integrating adaptive inline banners into Android apps using the Jetpack Compose extension.
+Besides code samples and instructions, it contains recommendations and links to additional resources.

 Prerequisite

-To use the Compose extension, add the dependency to build.gradle.kts:
+To use Jetpack Compose, add the following dependency to build.gradle.kts:

 dependencies {